0xE111/cat-400/docs/tutorials/05 - video system/readme.md

 We cannot just rotate by fixed angle each `update()` because time delta between each update may vary.
 Instead, we use `dt` variable which shows how much _seconds_ passed since previous update.

 Also notice that we retrieved all `ref Video` components using `getComponents(ref Video).values`.

+#### Drawing somethin more complex

+We've covered basic drawing using default `Ogre` backend, but it's up to you to learn `Ogre` library and make it fit you game's requirements.